Top 10 Tips for Altitude Hiking

 Stay hydrated.

-Staying hydrated is important for all outdoor activities, and especially when hiking at altitude.
-On Mt Kilimanjaro, our guide encouraged us to pre-hydrate, by drinking one litre of water before we set off each morning.
+Staying hydrated is important for all outdoor activities and especially so when hiking at altitude.
+On Mt.
+Kilimanjaro, our guide encouraged us to pre-hydrate, by drinking one litre of water before we set off each morning.
 It is a philosophy that I have since adopted for all my hikes.
-At high altitudes water supplies your body with extra oxygen and can also help to reduce headaches.
+Water provides your body with extra oxygen and can also help to reduce headaches.

 Practice breathing techniques.